mrkkrp/markkarpov.com/tutorial/exceptions.md

 about type of exception we want to catch.
 For example, if we want to catch `HttpException` (assume that it is an exception that an HTTP client library throws when something goes wrong), it is very unlikely that someone will throw it to our thread asynchronously.
-And even if he/she does, I would argue that it is not a problem with *our* code.

 Things start to get worse when we want to catch all exceptions, that is, we specify `SomeException` as the type of exception to catch.
 As we have